On automorphism groups of affine surfaces: Ind-groups, amalgams, and all this

 \begin{proof} Assume that $g\in\Aut X$ is semisimple, and let $V\subset \O_X(X)$ be as in \ref{def:semisimple}.
 Then $g^*\in\GL(V^*)$ is contained in an algebraic torus $T'\subset\GL(V^*)$.
 Let $T^*$ be the Zariski closure in $T'$ of the cyclic group $\langle g^*\rangle\subset T'$ generated by $g^*$.
 Then $T^*\subset T'$ is an algebraic quasitorus.
 Consider the natural embedding $\phi\colon X\embed V^*$.
 Clearly, $g^*$ leaves invariant the image $\phi(X)\subset V^*$, and $g^*\circ\phi=\phi\circ g$.
 Hence also $T^*$ stabilizes $\phi(X)$.
 This yields an injective affine algebraic family $T^*\hookrightarrow \Aut X$.
 The image, say, $T \subset\Aut X$ of $T^*$ is an algebraic quasitorus containing $g$.
 By Lemma \ref{lem:family}, $T\subset \Sigma_d$ for some $d\in\N$.
 We claim that $T$ is closed in $\Aut X$.
 Indeed, let $t\in \bar T\subset\Aut X$.
 Then both $\bar T$ and $t$ leave the subspace $V$ invariant, and $t^*\in \overline{T^*}\subset\GL(V^*)$.
 However, the quasitorus $T^*\subset\GL(V^*)$ is closed, hence $t^*\in T^*$, and so, $t=\phi^{-1}\circ t^*\circ\phi\in T$.
 Thus, $T=\bar T$ is closed in $\Aut X$.

-To show the converse, recall (see, e.g., \cite[\S 8.6]{Hu}) that any algebraic group $G$ acting morphically on $X$ acts {\em locally finitely} on $\cO_X(X)$, that is, each finite dimensional subspace of $\cO_X(X)$ extends to a finite dimensional $G$-invariant subspace.
+To show the converse, recall (see, e.g., \cite[\S 8.6]{Hu}) that any algebraic group $G$ acting morphically on $X$ acts {\em locally finitely} on $\cO_X(X)$, that is, each finite-dimensional subspace of $\cO_X(X)$ extends to a finite-dimensional $G$-invariant subspace.
 This implies that any $g\in\Aut X$ contained in a closed algebraic quasitorus in $\Aut X$ is semisimple. \end{proof}